-INI-file
+INI-File

-RAGNARÖK is able to read some settings from a configuration file (ragnarok.ini), located in the same directory as the RAGNARÖK VST DLL (ragnarok.dll or ragnarok64.dll) itself.
+RAGNARÖK is able to read some settings from a configuration file (ragnarok.ini) located in the same directory as the RAGNARÖK VST DLL (ragnarok.dll or ragnarok64.dll) or Mac VST/AU (Ragnarok.component or Ragnarok.vst) itself.
 After you have edited this INI file in a text editor, you have to reload it using the Reload Configuration command from the File menu (see section Patch Memory).